 Please note that it is only the owner who has a right to a review of a decision to register an asset.
 There are no rights for others to have the decision, to list or not to list, reviewed.

-The purpose of the register of Assets of Community Value is to ensure that if a registered asset comes up for sale, a moratorium on the sale, of up to six months, can be used.
-This provides local community groups with a better chance to raise finance and to make a bid to buy the asset on the open market.
+The purpose of the register of Assets of Community Value is to ensure that, if a registered asset comes up for sale, a moratorium on the sale, of up to six months, can be used.
+This provides local community groups with a better chance to build a business case, raise finance and make a bid to buy the asset on the open market.
 However, the owner still has the right to sell to whoever they wish for whatever price at the end of the moratorium period.
 There is no first right of refusal for community groups.

-If an owner wishes to sell an asset of community value they must first notify the council's Community Development Team by emailing email@example.com or by writing to Community Development, Community Services, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke, RG21 4AH.
+If an owner wishes to sell an asset of community value they must first notify the council's Community Assets Team by emailing email@example.com or by writing to Community Assets, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke, RG21 4AH.

-If a community group makes a request during the first 6 week moratorium period to be treated as a potential bidder, then the full six month moratorium period commences and starts from the date the owner notified the council of their intention to sell.
+If a community group makes a request to be treated as a potential bidder during the first six-week moratorium period, then the full six-month moratorium period commences.
+This starts from the date the owner notified the council of their intention to sell.
 During this time the owner can market the property or negotiate a sale but may not exchange contracts (or enter into a binding contract to do so later).
-The only exception is that the owner may sell to a community group during the six month period.
+The only exception is that the owner may sell to a community group during the six-month period.

 Not all proposed sales or transactions have to be notified to the council, for example gifts or disposals in accordance with a will.

 If you are the owner of a registered asset of community value, you must: